-Different Call Patterns and Words to Memorize
+Different Call Patterns And Words to Memorize

 - Greeting Call: Four to nine notes in succession of one another, usually followed by a let-off and some silence.
 Greeting calls are just what you’d expect—they greet your prey.
 This is generally seen as mysterious by other ducks; it piques their curiosity and sends them toward you.

-- Lonesome Call: Nothing calls in other ducks like a lonesome hen.
+- Lonesome Call: Nothing calls in other ducks like a lonesome hen call.
 It requires patience since it can take some time before a duck will come over.
 Many lonesome calls consist of three to five quacks with different lengths.
 Lonesome calls can vary.
 You’ll notice that they’re working when ducks start paying attention to the source of the sound and gather around.

 - Feeding Call: For this, you want to make a two-note sound by saying dugga into the reed, followed by a brief pause and one more note.
 You can also use the word ticka for this.
 Feeding calls take some time to master, but as you’re out in the great outdoors listening to ducks, you’re going to start to pick up on these distinctions.

 - Comeback Call: Comebacks are used when ducks aren’t responding to any of your other calls.
-There’s no set amount of quacks, but you don’t want it to run too long or the other ducks might not be interested in int.
+There’s no set amount of quacks, but you don’t want it to run too long or the other ducks might not be interested in it.

 Patterns are going to dictate what the call does for your prey.